tournetorres/green-field/_PRESS-RELEASE.md

 Summary

 Not knowing where your pet is can be a nerve racking experience.
 Canvassing, worrying, printing fliers, making sure you've covered enough ground, is all so much to do.
-Seeing a lost pet, wandering around, and being worried for its saftey but unsure of how to reunite it with it's owner, might put a pit in your stomach.
+Seeing a lost pet, wandering around, and being worried for its saftey but unsure of how to reunite it with its owner might put a pit in your stomach.

 Pet Detective can help!